newatoms/beta/projects/science-of-images/post.md

 *The landscape picture, though beautiful, gets a low score of 0.421, while the striking gas mask picture gets a high score of 0.703.*

+On the MIT researches' website [you can upload your own picture to measure the memorability score](http://memorability.csail.mit.edu/demo.html).

 If we get a high score on memorability (retention) it means the image has got our attention.
-The retention score has a lot to do with our experience of seeing pictures all the time.
+The retention score has a lot to do with our experience of seeing pictures and the familiarity we have with them.
 Researchers at Stanford measured the *Familiarity* we have with pictures in:

 [Studying Aesthetics in Photographic Images Using a Computational Approach](http://infolab.stanford.edu/~wangz/project/imsearch/Aesthetics/ECCV06/datta.pdf).

-Our opinions are often governed by what we have seen in the past.
 Because of our curiosity, when we see something unusual or rare we perceive it in a different way from what we get to see on a regular basis.
-And therefore increases the change of memorability.
+Therefore it increases the change of retention.

 ## We scienced the $#!† out of images, so now what?